-- Governments comply with the historical agreement to halt deforestation and forest biodiversity loss, at the latest by 2020.
-The privatisation, commercialisation and deterioration of public policy, including through public-private partnerships, is halted and governments guarantee the protection of human rights, including in particular the human rights of vulnerable groups.
+Halt deforestation and biodiversity loss.
+Governments worldwide should comply with their commitment to halt deforestation and forest biodiversity loss, at the latest by 2020.
+The privatisation, commercialisation and deterioration of public policy, through public-private partnerships and other schemes, should be halted, and governments should guarantee the protection of human rights, particularly for vulnerable groups.

 Plantations are not forests.
 Forest conservation should focus on the preservation, restoration and sustainable use of forests, using indigenous species.
 Whereas, tree plantations must be excluded from the definition of forests especially where they are invasive, non-native, commercial and/or monocultures, and thus they are also excluded from subsidies and other forms of financial support intended for reforestation and afforestation.

 Forests are not a commodity to be traded, forests are for life.
 The impacts of the consumption of wood and other forest products must be reduced to a minimum, with sustainable local use governed by local conservation practices prioritised instead.

 Forests are key to the climate crisis.
 Forest protection and restoration should be placed at the heart of climate regulation, to mitigate against the impacts of climate change and to protect biodiversity and halt desertification.